-HUD's unlawful withdrawal of the Assessment Tool, suspension of the AFH process, and reversion to the AI process is causing, and absent an injunction will continue to cause, irreparable harm to Plaintiffs Texas Housers, Texas Appleseed, and NFHA.
+HUD's unlawful suspension of the AFFH Rule's core requirements is causing, and absent an injunction will continue to cause, irreparable harm to Plaintiffs Texas Housers, Texas Appleseed, and NFHA.
 HUD's action has "perceptibly impaired the organization[s'] programs" and makes accomplishment of the organizations' missions more difficult.
 League of Women Voters, 838 F.3d at 8-9; Open Communities Alliance, 286 F. Supp.
 3d at 178 (D.D.C.
 2017).
 Accordingly, injunctive relief is warranted.
 See League of Women Voters, 838 F.3d at 9 (enjoining agency action that interfered with organizational plaintiff's ability to further its mission).